Translation agency vs. specialist company: who should translate your safety data sheet?

 Legally, the company placing the product on the market (manufacturer/importer) remains responsible for the SDS.
 Even if an agency did the work, liability rests with the supplier under REACH.
 Inaccurate information may lead to fines or, in extreme cases, legal action.

-Which solution to choose?
+Which solution should you choose?

 Any further questions?